dcao/website/website/blog/2024-12-27--on-notes-apps/index.md

 white supremacy, capitalism, and colonialism is a lot.
-My tax dollars fund genocide, climate catastrophe marches on unabated, and tech companies are too busy building themselves fake AI friends because they don't have any real ones, yet I still gotta Lock In because I have a bCourses assignment due at 11:59.
+My tax dollars fund genocide, climate catastrophe marches on unabated, and tech companies are too busy building themselves fake AI friends because they don't have any real ones, yet I still gotta Lock In because I have an assignment due at 11:59.

 Needless to say, I get overwhelmed sometimes.